 6. What does the pricing model look like at your volume?
 Usage-based pricing can produce unexpected cost spikes during high-volume periods or marketing campaigns.
 Flat-rate SaaS is more predictable for businesses with variable inbound patterns.

-The gap between inbound call and confirmed booking narrows.
+The gap between inbound calls and confirmed bookings narrows.
 Without an AI phone assistant, a call during a busy period goes to voicemail.
 Research from MIT and InsideSales, published via Harvard Business Review, suggests that companies contacting leads within five minutes are significantly more likely to qualify that lead than those who wait 30 minutes or more.
-With an AI phone assistant, the call is answered immediately and the booking happens before the caller hangs up.
+With an AI phone assistant, the call is answered immediately, and the booking happens before the caller hangs up.

 Qualification happens before calendar time is committed.
 A well-configured AI phone assistant filters for prospects who meet your criteria before offering a calendar slot.
 Closers and practitioners arrive at each meeting with qualification data already captured.